BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 # var/

-Where the mails files are actually holded before and after sendings.
+Where the mails files are actually keep before and after sendings.

+- var/temp_mail_directory - Holding mail until they are sended, being a pending queue.

-- var/mail_dir/ - Hold sub-directories to store mails once they were passed through ' src/php_mailer.php ' (sending), regarding their status.
+- var/mail_dir/ - Hold sub-directories to store mails once they were passed through ' src/php_mailer.php ' (sending), regarding their status:

 - var/mail_dir/ACCEPTED - Hold mails that was, regarding PHPMailer returned status, sended and accepted (but not necessary delivered).

 - var/mail_dir/REJECTED - Hold mails that was, regarding a PHPMailer error code that was returned, rejected (no hope to see them delivered).

-- var/mail_dir/UNTRUSTY/ - Holding sub-directories, regarding why the mail is untrusty.
+- var/mail_dir/UNTRUSTY/ - Holding sub-directories, regarding why the mail is untrusty:

 - var/mail_dir/UNTRUSTY/DISPOSABLE - Mails request made from a disposable mailbox domain (such as Yopmail and other) are stored here and not sended.

-- var/temp_mail_directory - Holding mail until they are sended, being a pending queue.

 # src/

 Actual source code that does not need to be served by the web server.

+- src/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, disposable e-mails domain list, etc), if all tests are succesful, then the data are exported to a JSON file into the ' var/temp_mail_directory ', until it is send by ' bin/send_mail_in_queue.php '.

 - src/.env - The file used by PHPDotenv, allowing you to add sensitive informations and being sure they are safe (not accessible for client !) and properly stored.